Planar Surface Reconstruction from Sparse Views: Experiments

 {\it No Continuous Optimization:} We perform the full method without the continuous optimization in Section~\ref{sec:optimization}.

 {\it Proposed:} We apply the full proposed method.

-{\bf Qualitative Results:} We show qualitative results in Figure~\ref{fig:example-wall}.
+{\bf Qualitative Results:} We show qualitative results on Matterport3D test set in Figure~\ref{fig:example-wall}.
 Prediction and ground truth are shown in two novel views to see all planes and camera poses in the scene.
 Our method predicts accurate camera poses from inputs with small overlap, merges planes across different views, and aligns their textures to produce a coherent reconstruction.
 More examples are in the supplement.

 We show comparison between our proposed approach and baselines in Figure \ref{fig:comparison-wall}. {\em Plane Odometry} fails on predicted depth due to distortion and rarely finds the correct correspondences between planes, \eg incorrect walls are aligned. {\em SuperGlue-G} can usually obtain a reasonable camera pose given oracle translation scale but does not merge planes across views, \eg, non-parallel walls. {\em No Continuous Optimization} finds and merges the corresponding planes using the Hungarian algorithm in our discrete optimization.
 However, simply merging the corresponding planes still generates erroneous results, \eg, unaligned texture of pictures on the wall in row 1, disconnected walls in row 2, which are caused by discretization bins of the camera transformation and inaccurate single-view prediction.
 Our proposed approach refines the camera and planes further, so that it fixes the inconsistency of plane detection and camera modules and generates reconstructions that are significantly closer to the ground truth.